aubreyrjones/lemon-py/README.md

 lexer->parser interface used inside of grammar production rules.

-Lexer definitions appear inside a comment block as a contiguous run of `token : pattern` definitions, one per line, starting on the line following `@lexdef` and continuing until `@endlex`.
+Lexer definitions appear inside a comment block as a run of `token : pattern` definitions, one per line, starting on the line following `@lexdef` and continuing until `@endlex`.
 Note that these definition lines are _not_ removed from the grammar input to `lemon`, and so should always be inside a comment block.
-It's an error, resulting in mysterious downstream problems, to define multiple `@lexdef` blocks.
-Do it once; do it right.
+It's an error to define multiple `@lexdef` blocks, and only the first one will be used.

 Use `lemon_py.BuildGrammar --terminals` to output a skeleton lexer definition.
 This is derived from the header file declaring token codes